 Specimens from non-fatal overdose cases are submitted to the Rhode Island State Health Laboratories to measure current trends in substance abuse resulting in hospitalization.
 This data is used in addition to testing of seized drugs and forensic toxicology to provide a wholistic view of opiate and other drug abuse.
 This data is important for measuring the impact of opiate abuse mitigation efforts and to identify emerging drug use patterns.
 Timely and representative sample submission from non-fatal overdoses is critical to generating real-time data for actionable harm reduction strategies.
 These samples are mandated through RIDOH's regulations as part of the public health response for the opioid response.
 The figures below represent the percent of samples that are submitted to the Rhode Island State Health Laboratories for non-fatal opioid overdoses reported to the health department from the 48-hour reporting system from individuals who present to the hospital and fatal overdoses.
-[Note: This performance measure was established in FY 2024 and historical targets and actuals are not available.]
+[Note: This performance measure was established in FY 2024 and CY 2022 targets and actuals are not available.]

-Frequency: Annual Reporting Period: Calendar Year
+Frequen Frequency: Annual Reporting Period: Calendar Year

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

-Target 45% 45% 60%
+Target - 45% 45% 60% 60%

-Actual 27%
+Actual 27.0% 20.5%

-Customer Services
+Department of Health Customer Services